+For the best cornbread dressing, start with good gluten free cornbread.
 Make this gluten free cornbread recipe at least a day before making the dressing.
-Even making it a month before and freezing it would work well too.
+Even making it a month before and freezing it works really well too.
 The idea is that you want the cornbread to be firm enough to hold its shape and not get mushy when liquid is added.

-Some recipes call for boiling the veggies, but I’ve found sauteeing them really punches up the flavor.
+Some recipes call for boiling the veggies, but I’ve found sauteing them really punches up the flavor.
 There’s just something about carmelized onions and celery that can’t be beat.

-This was a really tricky part because it’s tempting to add liquid so that it appears to be sufficient.
+It’s tempting to add liquid so that it is still fluffy and not soaked.
 The trick is to add some, wait a few minutes for it to absorb, then add more.
 Waiting until it absorbs is key.

-The first attempts with this recipe resulted in not completely done dressing.
-And it was not good.
-The trick here is that when you test if it’s done, you should feel a little ‘crust’ on the top.
-Not real hard, but the knife should act as through you’re cutting into something with a slight crust.
+Cornbread dressing looks very similar unbaked as it does when it’s baked.
+But you’ll know it’s done when there’s a little ‘crust’ on the top.
+Not a real tough crust, but the knife should act as through you’re cutting into something with a slight crust.